Restoring the Sweetwater Creek Tract

 The roughly 4,600 acres of uplands surrounding the ravines had long been converted to high yield industrial timberland by the prior landowner.
 The park’s ongoing transformation of this property from sand pine plantation to an ecologically functional longleaf pine/wiregrass ecosystem represents the largest sandhill restoration project in Florida Park Service history.

-This effort has involved many partners, including the Nature Conservancy, the Florida Forest Service, and the U.S. Fish & Wildlife Service.
+This effort has involved many partners, including the Nature Conservancy, the Florida Forest Service and the U.S. Fish & Wildlife Service.
 It is a shining example of the Florida Park Service’s core mission to restore and preserve biologically productive lands that sustain our environment.

 The restoration takes place in five distinct phases: timber harvest, site preparation, ground cover seed collection and seed planting, longleaf pine planting and finally, post restoration management.
-Here are some pictures from each phase.

 Timber Harvest and Site Preparation Phases